 Don't rely on others when travelling.
 Bring medicine, take out a travel insurance, have several bank cards and be prepared for all possibilities.
 Don't think you can always rely on the governments, police or other public institutions as some countries have high levels of corruption.
 Check the Foreign Travel Advice website and learn how to prepare accordingly.

 Keep an open mind

 Don't shy away from new experiences and try to keep an open mind.
 Try to learn new things, be inquisitive and ask questions.
-Traveling the world means becoming more culturally enriched, making memories and not just acquiring tons of photos.
+Travelling the world means becoming more culturally enriched, making memories and not just acquiring tons of photos.

 Respect other people’s right to enjoy an attraction

 You are not the only traveller around wishing to see, touch or photograph an attraction.
 I'm not saying you should always rush around, but you should always be considerate towards others.
-When there is a queue, don't just stand in front of a statue and take 50 pictures with all different members of the family.
+When there is a queue, don't just stand in front of a statue and take 50 pictures with different members of the family.

 Don’t expect everyone to speak your language

 Let's say you are visiting Japan but no one really speaks English.
 Should you get angry?
 Of course not!
 You are a guest in a different country, you are the one who should know the basics of that language and make an effort to integrate.
 Good travellers should never expect others to bend their ways around them.

 Don't huff and puff behind another person.
 If you really can't wait, just nicely communicate your issue.
 Are you waiting in a queue and afraid you might miss your plane?
 Just ask the people in front for consideration.
 Making angry sounds behind a person will only slow them down and make them feel awkward.
 Above all?
 They probably don't even understand what they are doing wrong.